 The information will be used to ensure you have support if you need it at the right time and to plan work-related learning activities so that you can learn more about different sectors and jobs.
 By creating opportunities for you to learn about different routes and jobs it will help you to decide what you might like to do [or not do] when you leave school.
 Opportunities could include employer talks, career events, workshops, work experience and visits.

 - Getting a job

 - Doing a College course (can be Further or Higher Education)

 - Training as a Modern Apprentice or Graduate Apprentice

-- A training course around employment or other skills
+- A training course to develop employability or other skills

-- Or other informal learning including personal or social development opportunities
+- Other informal learning including personal or social development opportunities